-The risk of harm from a fall can be reduced, either by the person taking action themselves, or through others encouraging them to do the things that will help them stay safe.
+The risk of harm from a fall can be reduced, either by a person taking action themselves, or through others encouraging them to do the things that will help them stay safe.

-If you are at risk, or an elderly neighbour, family member or friend might benefit from your support, read on:
+If you are at risk, or have an elderly neighbour, family member or friend who might benefit from your support, read on:

 Three simple things people at risk can do to prevent falls at home: